-A white label solution is where everything you need to launch and operate a sportsbook is provided to you, from the platform, license, betting products and payment processing to customer support, security and back office tools.
+A white label solution for iGaming businesses is where everything you need to launch and operate a sportsbook is provided to you, from the platform, license, betting products and payment processing to customer support, security and back office tools.
 White labels are fast to launch and are a cost-effective way to start a business.

-However, if you’d prefer a more hands-on approach where you have more control over the design and operation of your business, a sportsbook turnkey solution may be the more ideal option.
+However, if you’d prefer a more hands-on approach where you have more control over the design and operation of your business, a sportsbook sportsbook turnkey platform may be the more ideal option.
 Regardless of the option you choose, it is important to pick a platform provider that will satisfy your business’ and customers’ needs.

 The following are some things to keep in mind when looking for a bookmaker platform: